 Etiology of duodenitis

-Alcohol abuse often leads to duodenitis.
+Alcohol abuse quite often leads to duodenitis.

-The most common causes of acute duodenitis are:
+Most common reasons acute duodenitis are:

 • food poisoning;